ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ![FoxIDs down-party OpenID Connect](images/parties-down-party-oidc.svg)

-Your application become a relying party (RP) and FoxIDs acts as an OpenID Provider (OP).
+Your application become a Relying Party (RP) and FoxIDs acts as an OpenID Provider (OP).

 FoxIDs support [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) where your application can discover the OpenID Provider.